-Residents between Bicester, Oxford, Abingdon and Banbury will now be able to pick their spot, ready to cheer on elite riders when this year’s Women’s Tour professional cycling race comes to Oxfordshire on Monday 4 October.
-The full route details were revealed today, (Wednesday 21 July).
+Residents between Chipping Norton, Carterton, Faringdon, Didcot and Oxford will be able to cheer on elite riders when this year’s Women’s Tour professional cycling race comes to Oxfordshire on Saturday 11 June.
+The full route details were revealed today.

 Oxfordshire is expecting economic and health benefits from hosting the prestigious event, with cycling fans expected to visit the county to watch the race, generating additional business for restaurants, bars, hotels, B&Bs and shops.

-About 100 professional riders will weave their way through towns, villages and rural areas, inspiring local schools to organise themed sport and fitness lessons.
-Highlights of the race will also be screened on ITV4.
+Over 100 professional riders will weave their way through towns, villages and rural areas, and it is hoped that local schools will be inspiring to organise themed sport and fitness lessons.

 Families are expected to line the route to cheer on competitors, turning the event into an exciting community spectacle.
 Spectators will be encouraged to use healthy and environmentally friendly transport to reach vantage points to watch the race.